KaustubhM1997/Procode-UI/README.md

 [ProCODE](https://proocode-revamp.netlify.app/) is a Component Library that would help you build responsive websites using HTML, CSS, and JS.

 ## Installation
-To use Procode in your project, you could do either of the following:
+To use ProCODE in your project, you could do either of the following:

 1) Copy-paste the below stylesheet links into your `head element` before all other stylesheets to load our CSS.